caracal-pipeline/caracal-docs/sphinx/manual/workers/crosscal/index.rst

 **set_model**
 --------------------------------------------------

-  Essentially setjy task from CASA.
+  Fill in the MODEL column of the .MS file(s) for the field selected by "field" below in preparation for crosscalibration.
+This can use CASA setjy for point-source models, or MeqTrees for available local sky models.

   **enable**

     *bool*, *optional*, *default = True*

-    Execute the setjy task.
+    Execute the set_model segment.

   **caracal_model**

     *bool*, *optional*, *default = False*

-    Use built-in sky models in CARACal
+    Use sky models available in CARACal.
+At the moment this includes PKS1934-638 and 0408-6545 MeerKAT sky models.

   **no_verify**

     *bool*, *optional*, *default = False*

-    Enables setting standard manually.
+    Enables setting standard manually [???].

   **field**

     *str*, *optional*, *default = fcal*

-    Set the field to carry out setjy on.
-Specify either the field number, name or even as 'fcal' corresponding to field specification in observation config.
+    Set the field to execute the set_model segment on.
+Specify either the field number, field name or field specification as per obsconf worker (e.g., "fcal").

   **threads**

     *int*, *optional*, *default = 8*

-    Set the number of threads to use when predicting local sky model using MeqTrees.
+    Number of threads used by MeqTrees if caracal_model above is enabled.